openconfig/featureprofiles/feature/platform/healthz/tests/status/README.md

         "FABRIC",
         "POWER_SUPPLY",
         "INTEGRATED_CIRCUIT"
+  * Validate the following paths return a valid value:
+    * /components/component/healthz/state/last-unhealthy
+    * /components/component/healthz/state/unhealthy-count
+1

-* Healthz-1.2.2: Reboot DUT and validate status converges to healthy
+* Healthz-1.2.3: Reboot DUT and validate status converges to healthy
   * Use gnoi.System.Reboot to reboot the DUT
   * Repeatedly attempt to open a gNMI subscribe request to the DUT
   * Upon success, subscribe to the /components tree using ON_CHANGE option.